Destinations / Europe / France

 • Instead of walking by the many street artists, stop and make time for your child to watch the process, ask questions, and even make a new friend as Jacob did.
 We often find that it’s easier to make personal connections when we travel with kids – they’re so naturally inquisitive, and most people love to answer their questions about who they are and what they do!

-• Since Jacob loves art so much, I brought a watercolor field set and proper watercolor notebook for him.
+• Since our son loves art so much, I brought a watercolor field set and proper watercolor notebook for him.
 He loved documenting Paris through his own eyes, and having the right tools meant everything was dry before we moved to our next site.

-• The kids were also excited to try their hands at photography, so we encouraged and guided them (Shoshana with the iPhone and Jacob with our fancy but lightweight mirrorless system camera – always with the strap on his neck!).
+• The kids were also excited to try their hands at photography, so we encouraged and guided them (our daughter with the iPhone and our son with our fancy but lightweight mirrorless system camera – always with the strap on his neck!).
 They’re getting pretty good!

 • The sounds of Paris are different than anywhere else, so take time to appreciate them.
 We heard accordions playing La Vie en Rose, traditional jazz bands and more.
 You can find live music in Paris on nearly every corner.
 Take a listen for yourself!